Error Code: 2137-8065

 - If supported by your router, connect to a different wireless band.

-- Try connecting to the internet using a different access point.
+- Try connecting online using a different access point.

 Situation Not Resolved: